 For ten years Paul had a lucrative contract with Joseph Phelps to sell them the Cabernet Sauvignon from his Coombsville vineyard.
 These grapes were used in their Insignia blend.
-Before the contract ended, Paul made under two barrels of wine for himself and realized the quality of fruit his vineyard could achieve as a single varietal, single vineyard wine.
+Before the contract ended, Paul made under two barrels of wine for himself and realized the quality of grapes his vineyard could achieve as a single varietal, single vineyard wine.
 The contract was not renewed and as a result, his first commercial vintage of Maroon Wines came two years later in 2008.
-While Maroon uses fruit from their estate vineyard, they also selectively sell grapes to other producers.
-Once such producer is fairly unique in that it is not a winery, but rather is Napastak, a retail store in downtown Napa.
-One of their wines was from the Maroon Vineyard.
+While Maroon uses fruit from their estate vineyard, for many years they selectively sold grapes to other producers including to Napastak, a retail store in downtown Napa who Maroon Vineyard designated one of their bottlings.
+As of the 2024 harvest, all grapes on the property are being using for Maroon wines.

-The focus of Maroon is usually on single varietal, single vineyard wines.
+The focus of Maroon is primarily on single varietal, single vineyard wines.
 Chris’s philosophy is to introduce as little wine making manipulation as possible from the vineyard to the bottle.
-Along with their “estate” vineyard Maroon sources from a variety of premium vineyards in the valley including from Monticello.
+Along with their “estate” vineyard Maroon sources from a variety of premium vineyards in the valley including from Monticello in the Oak Knoll District.

 The Maroon property is 35 acres of which approximately 20 acres are planted to vine – entirely to Cabernet Sauvignon.
-The area boasts good terroir for vines – nearby neighbors include Robert Craig (long time and well-known Cabernet Sauvignon producer in the Napa Valley) and Sodaro Estate.
+The area boasts prime terroir for vines; nearby neighbors include Covert Estate, Shadybrook Estate, Meteor Vineyard and Sodaro Estate.
 There is a reason vines will never be planted on one side of their property; one of their neighbors is the Napa Country Club.
+And for those interested, hole number 9 in the neighboring golf course is the closest hole to Manju Estate.

 Select Wines

-The 2009 Maroon Chardonnay is from the Oak Knoll district in Napa (150 cases).
-Only 30% of this wine went through malolactic fermentation – “everything we love about Chardonnay,” Maroon’s General Manager at the time, Kelly Darter told us – not over oaked and not too buttery either.
+The 2009 Maroon Chardonnay is from the Oak Knoll district in Napa Valley (150 cases).
+Only 30% of this wine went through malolactic fermentation with; Maroon’s General Manager at the time, Kelly Darter told us this is, “everything we love about Chardonnay”.
+It is not over oaked and not too buttery either.
 The bouquet is somewhat tropical along with aromas of citrus blossom.
 The wine has a lean entry but gains layers of flavor quickly by mid palate through to the finish.
-It is a lively wine with a long complete finish that shows just a whisper of vanilla.
+It is a lively wine with a long and complete finish lingering with a whisper of vanilla.

 The 2009 Maroon Vineyard 100% Cabernet Sauvignon reveals an elegant bouquet with an inviting smokiness, black licorice, blackberry, toasted oak – which becomes a bit more floral as it opens.
-It is obvious right away that this wine has great mouthwatering acidity (all natural in this case).
+It is obvious right away that this wine has great mouthwatering acidity (all natural).
 This wine is already really balanced for being so young.

 The 2013 Maroon Malbec is very ripe on the bouquet, but this ripeness does not necessarily carry through to the palate.
 This wine is fairly balanced for being so young at the time of our tasting.
 2013 was also the year they introduced a Merlot for the first time.